Learning in Common Courses

 212. Artists as Activists.
 (Also Art 212).
-How do artists, writers and graphic designers raise ethical questions and advocate social change?
-Global examples of visual culture will include propaganda, graphic design, film, and theater.
+How do artists, graphic designers, writers and performing artists raise questions and advocate social change?
+Global examples of visual culture will include propaganda, graphic design, film music video, and theatre.
 Relationships between art, images, mass media, and acts of conscience will be evaluated using ethical/philosophical frameworks and formal and contextual analysis.
 Discussion will include historical, social, and political context of art, its method of production and distribution, and its inherent privileges or risks.
-(U2) Prerequisites: junior or senior standing.
+Prerequisite: Junior or senior class standing.
+(U2)

 213. The Impact of Technology on Diet and Disease.
 Historically, technology has had an enormous impact on diet and disease.
 Beginning with the domestication of crops and animals, the course will trace changes in the diet and human social systems resulting from advances in agriculture and food distribution.
 Topics include the 18th-century agricultural and industrial revolutions and the "green revolution" of the 1950s; hormones, antibiotics, genetically engineered crops; pandemics such as the Black Death of the 14th century, Spanish influenza in 1918, and AIDS and other emerging diseases.
 Prerequisite: junior or senior standing.
 (U1)